Online business success stories…wooh!

 RadhaKrishnan is an entrepreneur based in Calicut, India.
 He heads his own SEO consulting firm Webnamaste and is one of the most successful people in the country by doing so.
 Doing what he loves also gives the freedom to do what you want and RK due to his popularity has given him a chance to visit over 26 countries.

 Let’s dig into his online business success story.

 It was in the year 2005, during the 4th semester of my Biotechnology Engineering course, I had a road accident, injured my knee and that limited my mobility for about 3 months.
 I always dreaded being idle and wanted to do something worthwhile with my time when I was resting.
 I Googled for ways to make money online, and my search landed me a part time job as a writer, and a few link building gigs, while browsing through the internet marketing forums (that didn’t even pay!
 It’s a different story altogether!)

 Matthew is one of the coolest guys you can meet.
-His link building videos are an exception to anything I have seen online.
+His link building videos are an exception to anything and he has one of the best online business success stories I have seen online.
 He regularly posts income reports in excess of 10k a month.
 His blog Matthewwoodward.co.uk has won several awards and been featured multiple times.

 That was my first venture into the online world properly, back then I had no idea that you could make money on the internet.
 I was just happy to have the opportunity to write about what I loved.